-All TECCA students from kindergarten through 12th grade are required to participate in the STAR 360 ELA & Math assessment.
-These Star 360 assessments will provide teachers with valuable data to promote student growth and learning.
+All TECCA students from kindergarten through 12th grade are required to participate in the Star 360 ELA & Math assessments.
+The Star 360 assessments will provide teachers with valuable data to promote student growth and learning.
 Upon completion of the assessments, teachers will personalize instruction to best support each individual student.
 The results of these assessments will be used to report student growth from the beginning of the year to the end of the year to the Department of Education, as a part of our School Accountability Plan.

-Both the STAR 360 ELA, the STAR 360& Math, and writing benchmark assessments are mandatory and are administered three times throughout the school year.
+Both the Star 360 ELA & Math assessments are mandatory and are administered three times throughout the school year.

-Students in grades K-8 will complete the STAR 360 assessments 3 times each school year.
-The assessments will be completed in small groups in the LiveLesson room, using both cameras & microphones.
-Students who complete the assessments within each of the testing windows will receive a 10/10 quiz grade in the gradebook.
-Students missing the assessments will receive a 0/10.
+Students in grades K-8 will complete the Star 360 with one of their grade level teachers or school counselors.
+The assessments will be completed in small groups in the LiveLesson room.
+Teachers will work to schedule testing sessions at the start of the school year.
+Students who complete the assessments within the two week testing window at the start of either semester will receive a grade equal to the LL exit ticket grade for the day, for example, 3/3 points.
+Students missing the assessments will receive a 0.